-As aforementioned, looks are one of the reasons many people choose wooden windows in the first place.
+As previously mentioned, looks are one of the reasons many people choose wooden windows in the first place.
 For some, it's actually the only reason!
-After all, nothing can beat the elegant and warm looks of wood.
-Natural materials have a unique beauty and that’s why most window frames attempt to mimic the look of wood.
-There is no reason to settle for a cheap imitation if you can afford the real deal.
+After all, nothing can beat the elegance and warm looks of wood.
+Natural materials have a unique, individualized beauty and that’s why many window frames attempt to mimic the look of wood.
+But there is no reason to settle for a cheaper imitation if you can afford the real deal.

-Wood is also a winner in the looks department cause it can accept all kinds of paints and colors the homeowner will choose to apply.
-No other material is as welcoming and accepting to paint as wood.
-Wood doesn't simply embrace paint, it needs it!
+Wood is also a winner in the looks department because it can accept all kinds of paints and colors the homeowner chooses to apply.
+No other material is as welcoming and accepting to paint as wood is.
+Wood doesn't simply embrace paint; it needs it!
 Why?
 Continue reading and you will find out!

-In the long run, wood framed windows could save you from a lot of money since this additional insulation “bonus” will help keep your home warm in the winter and cool in the summer.
+In the long run, wood-framed windows could save you money over aluminum windows since this additional insulation “bonus” will keep your home both warmer in the winter and cooler in the summer.
 Though this benefit might be difficult to really see on a month-to-month basis, the day-to-day benefits will surely be felt!

-Research has shown again and again that quality wood windows last much longer and have a lower whole life cost.
-With the proper care, wood will last a lifetime.
-This cannot be said for most other frames.
-And remberer, wood windows are not prone to rust, a deciding factor for many locations especially those with high humidity levels.
+Time and history have proven quality wood windows are long-lasting and have comparatively low lifetime costs if maintained correctly.
+With proper care, wood can last much longer than a lifetime, which cannot be said for many other frames.
+And remember, wood windows are not prone to rust, a deciding factor for many locations, especially those with high humidity levels.

 The Disadvantages of Wood Frames